The industry's major market of senior adults will grow, driving industry demand

 IBISWorld industry Report Key Topics

-The Eye Glasses & Contact Lens Stores Industry sells eyeglasses, contact lenses, sunglasses, safety eyewear and optical accessories.
+Establishments in this industry sell eyeglasses, contact lenses, sunglasses, safety eyewear and optical accessories.
 These retail stores may also provide fitting and lens processing services.
-The industry excludes the manufacture of lenses, online and mail-order retail of optical goods and sales at optometrists’ offices.
+The industry excludes the manufacture of lenses, online and mail-order retail of optical goods and sales at optometrist doctors’ offices.

 Key External Drivers